Andisssss/MRFoot-master/README.md

 - The Build settings have already been configured such that the built app can run on the Oculus Quest devices.
 - All the examples scenes can be found under the Assets/Samples folder.

-NOTE:
-Make sure to change the Company Name and Product Name under player settings.